 Numbers of parking spaces and cars per home.
 Will teens get cars?
 Will people who rent rooms get cars?

 Quiet hours, do you want them?
 Mornings or nights?

 How are you allowed to get rid of rats?

-Tags: Children, Common House, Conflict Resolution, Delegation/Committees, Group Process, Policy Examples, Starting
+Tags: Children, Common House, Conflict Resolution, Delegation/Committees, Group Process, policies, Policy Examples, Starting